-Gabby has been wanting to share and answer the hundreds of questions you send to her every day.
-And now she can!
-Gabby is your source for the inside scoop on everything you ever needed to know about mastering the art of public transit.
+Gabby is here to share and answer the hundreds of questions you send to her every day.
+She's your source for the inside scoop on everything you ever needed to know about mastering the art of public transit.
 Email her at firstname.lastname@example.org.

 There was construction on my way to school last week, and my bus had to take another route.
 Who decided on that detour?
 I would have gone a different way.